runeunhjem/portfolio-2/README.md

 ## Usage

-The Portfolio-2 project serves as a comprehensive online portfolio and e-commerce site.
+The Portfolio-2 project serves as a comprehensive online portfolio.
 It is responsive and optimized for all devices, ensuring a seamless user experience.

 You can view the latest version of the site at [https://rundev-portfolio.netlify.app/](https://rundev-portfolio.netlify.app/).